Table of Contents:

 Impersonation scams have increased dramatically during the COVID-19 pandemic as fraudsters exploit confusion around shifts in the economy.
 The Federal Trade Commission stated that costs from impersonation scams have skyrocketed to $2 billion in losses from 2020 to 2021 (an 85% increase).

 Impersonators disguise themselves with stolen identities in many ways to make a profit.
-In this article, we shed a light on the most common impersonation scams and show you how to tackle them.
+In this article, we shed light on the most common impersonation scams and show you how to tackle them.

-Impersonation scams are practices of copying identifying elements of a person, brand or organization for fraudulent purposes.
+Impersonation scams are practices of copying identifying elements of a person, brand, or organization for fraudulent purposes.
 Simply put, an impersonator pretends to be someone else to get an advantage.
 This motivation usually lies in stealing sensitive data or selling counterfeit products.

 As we will see in this article, impersonation scams go far beyond someone calling you asking for your bank details because you allegedly won the lottery.
 In today’s online world, infringers have multiple options for sophisticated impersonation scams.
-Read on to get a picture of the most common impersonation scams and learn how you can deal with them.
+Read on to get a picture of the most common business impersonation fraud and learn how you can deal with them.

 These are the most common impersonation scams you should safeguard your business from:

 Impersonators create fake social media accounts that copy the names, images, logos, or other identifying information of a person, brand or organization for deceitful purposes.
-Creating fake social media accounts is one of the easiest forms of impersonation for scammers, which explains the drastic number of fake social media accounts.
+Creating fake social media accounts is one of the easiest forms of impersonation fraud for scammers, which explains the drastic number of fake social media accounts.
 As an example, Facebook alone removed about 1.8 billion fake accounts in the third quarter of 2021, up from 1.3 billion fake accounts in the corresponding quarter in 2020.

 Scammers take advantage of the fact that it can take several days until newly created accounts are detectable.
 Impersonators exploit these timeframes of less visibility to target customers with aggressive fake advertising campaigns.
-In a second step, customers are often redirected to a website outside the social network where the scammer sells counterfeit products pretending to be the real brand.
+In the second step, customers are often redirected to a website outside the social network where the scammer sells counterfeit products pretending to be the real brand.

 Fake mobile apps impersonate businesses by copying the design and/or function of legitimate apps.
 These fraudulent apps execute different malicious actions after downloading them, often unnoticeable by the user.
 Scammers try to profit from consumers who are unaware that they are downloading a fake app in various ways.
 These include:

 Domain spoofing is a frequently executed impersonation scam that refers to the creation of fake web addresses to defraud customers or employees of a company.
-Scammers usually create look-a-like websites that copy the appearance of an existing business website including its layout, product listings and trademarks of the brand.
+Scammers usually create look-a-like websites that copy the appearance of an existing business website including its layout, product listings, and trademarks of the brand.
 Those copied websites often look identical to the original website or contain only slight differences which are difficult to detect by visitors.

-Impersonators use two different spoofing techniques to create these fake web addresses, cybersquatting and typosquatting.
+Impersonators use two different spoofing techniques to create these fake web addresses, cybersquatting, and typosquatting.

 This technique refers to the unauthorized registration and use of domain names of already existing brands and their trademarks.
 This often happens when businesses fail to register possible domain names for their brands.

 Infringers usually profit from cybersquatting in two ways.
 One option is trying to sell the domain name back to the original business at a multiple.
-The other one is using the fake web address for selling counterfeits of the original brand.
+The other one is using a fake web address for selling counterfeits of the original brand.
 That way, in addition to imitating the website design, scammers also copy the products of the brand and try to sell them to unaware customers.